 “We are proud to be one of the leading private sector supporters of this project, involved right from the bid stage.
 With cross industry collaboration like this forging ahead, the UK railway industry is in a great position to deliver HS2 and the digital railway.”

 Richard Hunter, UK Managing Director at Bombardier Transportation, commented:

 “We believe this is a significant opportunity for the UK to develop and coordinate a network of world class facilities and capabilities to further support developments within the rail industry.”

-Dr Iain Roche, Head of Innovation at HS2 Ltd., said: “HS2 will be a transformative project for the UK rail sector.
+Dr Iain Roche, Head of Innovation at HS2, said:

 “The formation of this UK network is great news for the sector and I’m absolutely sure it will help us bring the innovation required for HS2 to become reality.”

 Darren Caplan, Chief Executive at the Railway Industry Association, remarked:

 “We have been delighted to help bring our members together in an unprecedented cross industry collaboration to secure this funding which will, for the first time, provide the ‘open to all’ innovation space which our industry has lacked.”